-13. Design infiltration rate refers to the rate at which water infiltrates into the underlying soil.
+Design infiltration rate refers to the rate at which water infiltrates into the underlying soil.
 This value should account for an appropriate factor of safety on measured values.

-These terms are used in the sections below to describe how retention and biofiltration storage should be calculated.
+These terms are used in the following sections to describe how retention and biofiltration storage should be calculated.